crs4/life_monitor/getting_started.md

 ## Create and account and authenticate

-:bulb: If you just want to play around or get familiar with the API, use the dev instance of Life Monitor (replace <https://api.lifemonitor.eu> with
-<https://api.dev.lifemonitor.eu> throughout these instructions and examples).

-:warning: Please note that the dev instance is meant for testing / development and it could be wiped out at any time with no warning"

 Point your browser to the Life Monitor API endpoint <https://api.lifemonitor.eu/>.

 :bulb: If you just want to play around or get familiar with the API, use the dev